modupeadeonojobi/algorithm/README.md

 # algorithm
-My algorithm note from grokking
+My algorithm note from grokking.
-The algorithm challenge was solved with java
+This algorithm challenge was solved with Java.